rdeodoo/odoo-toolbox/misc-tips/shell-tools/README.md

   for some reason.

-  In this case, you just setup your 5 SO, and before clicking on "Create Invoice", you run `cpodoo mydb mydbB` and you now have a backup of your DB that you can copy the other way around at any time to regenerate the invoice in the exact same condition in 5 seconds.
+  In this case, you just setup your 5 SO, and before clicking on "Create Invoice", you run `cpodoo mydb mydbBkp` and you now have a backup of your DB that you can copy the other way around at any time to regenerate the invoice in the exact same condition in 5 seconds.